kmrin/RinBot/rinbot/assets/text/help-en.md

  `/orange create-role`  Adds a role item to be bought from the store `/orange buy`  Buys an item from the store (by name)

+### TTS
+ `/tts connect`  Connects a TTS instance to your channel `/tts disconnect`  Disconnects the TTS instance from your channel `/tts channel`  Sets the TTS channel to the channel the command has been invoked on `/tts language`  Sets the TTS language
+ `/tts say-user`  Toggles if the TTS should say the name of the user or not `/tts active`  Toggles the TTS on and off

 ### Fortnite
  `/fortnite daily-shop`  Shows the fortnite daily shop on the channel `/fortnite stats`  Shows your fortnite account statistics on the channel